 Analytics Summer Fellowships

 We’re looking for fellows to join the team to work in a range of areas.
-This includes data science, analytics, performance management, GIS, and data engineering.
-We will consider you for projects that best fit for your qualifications.
+This includes data science, analytics, performance management, open data, GIS, and data engineering.
+We will consider you for projects that best fit your qualifications.